kasper-piskorski/docs/pages/documentation/4-querying-with-graql/graql-rules.md

 ```

 ## Allowed Graql Constructs in Rules
-The tables below summarise Graql constructs that are allowed to appear in LHSs
+The tables below summarise Graql constructs that are allowed to appear in LHS
-and RHSs of rules.
+and RHS of rules.

 ### Queries

 | Description        | LHS | RHS